seL4/camkes-tool/docs/index.md

 This call is idempotent (you can call it multiple times in sequence with no ill effects), though be aware it may modify the contents of your IPC buffer.
-You do not need to perform this operation when sending on a synchronous endpoint or waiting on an asynchronous endpoint, however it _is_ necessary when performing batched system calls like `seL4_ReplyRecv` or `seL4_Call` on a synchronous endpoint.
+You do not need to perform this operation when sending on a synchronous endpoint or waiting on a notification, however it _is_ necessary when performing batched system calls like `seL4_ReplyRecv` or `seL4_Call` on a synchronous endpoint.